department-of-veterans-affairs/caseflow-efolder/README.md

 And in a seperate terminal, start a jobs worker

 > $ bundle exec sidekiq

+If you want to convert TIFF files to PDFs then you also need to run the image converter service.
+You can do this by cloning the appeals-deployment repo, navigating to `ansible/utility-roles/imagemagick/files` and running `docker-compose up`.
+By default if this is not running, TIFFs will gracefully not convert.

 If you want to test out the DEMO flow (without VBMS connection),